fts-tmassey/ez-ipupdate-nat/README.md

 with ZoneEdit.

 # General Setup
 Please note that these instructions are based on my experience using this on an OCI-provided Ubuntu 20.04 image using systemd.
-It assumes certain paths (mainly /etc/ez-ipupdate) and that an ez-ipupd user is created.
+It assumes certain paths (mainly /etc/ez-ipupdate) and that an ez-ipupd user is created when ez-ipupdate is installed, but without a group.
 You very well may need to modify this process for your specific environment.

+This assumes that you have sudo access.
+If you're running as root, remove the sudo's where they appear.

 ## Create DNS entries in Dynamic DNS (DDNS)
 You will need to create the dynamic records in your DDNS system yourself.